 Medicare Provider Data Published

-CMS is making publicly available a subset of PECOS data to allow providers, suppliers, state Medicaid programs, private payers, etc. to leverage Medicare provider enrollment data.
-Click here for more information.
-The Public Provider Enrollment files are published at https://data.cms.gov/public-provider-enrollment and will be updated on a quarterly basis.
+A subset of PECOS data is available to providers, suppliers, state Medicaid programs, private payers, etc. Click here for more information.
+The Public Provider Enrollment files are published at https://data.cms.gov/public-provider-enrollment and updated on a quarterly basis.
 Opt-out providers will not be included.
 Elements include: